German minister says court's nuclear tax ruling is very irritating

-BERLIN German Environment Minister Barbara Hendricks said on Wednesday that a court ruling that declared Germany's nuclear fuel tax illegal was a "colossal irritation".
+BERLIN (Reuters) - German Environment Minister Barbara Hendricks said on Wednesday that a court ruling that declared Germany's nuclear fuel tax illegal was a "colossal irritation".

 The ruling from the Constitutional Court raised the prospect of a 6 billion euro ($6.8 billion) refund to utilities at a time of strained balance sheets.